 The Manage Software tool lets you specify registry keys to add to inventory scanning.
 Results are displayed in whatever section of the inventory you specify.

-Several registry items are provided with Management Suite.
+Several registry items are provided with Endpoint Manager.
 You can view the properties for these items to see an example of how to create registry items.
 To view an item's properties, right-click it and select Properties.

 To add a registry key for inventory scanning